Syyren/Addressing_SOLID_Principles/README.md

   - `addArmor()`
   - `getArmor()`

-The 'Weapon' and 'Armor' classes are similar to one another with both being tied to a `damage (int)` or `protection (int)` attribute respectively both with getters.
+The 'Weapon' and 'Armor' classes are like one another with both being tied to a `damage (int)` or `protection (int)` attribute respectively both with getters.

 **The Problem**

 What happens if we want to define specific types of weapons and armors?
-Suddenly if I want to make spears, swords, shields or plate mail I run into issues with needing to change the `Armor` or `Weapon` class and it all gets very messy.
+Suddenly if I want to make spears, swords, shields, or plate mail I run into issues with needing to change the `Armor` or `Weapon` class and it all gets very messy.

 ### Solution